Tips for applying for AUT scholarships

 *Free access for AUT students through the AUT library

 Most scholarship applications include a personal statement.
-This is your chance to highlight:
+This is the part where you stop sounding like every other applicant.

-Draft this carefully in a separate document before attaching it to your scholarship application.
+Draft it in a separate document before copying it into your application.

-- Have you included all the information asked for?
+- Have you filled in all the details asked for?

 - Is your contact information correct?

-- Is it clear how the scholarship aligns with your goals?
+- Does the scholarship align with your goals?

-Write your application in a draft first, so you can make all the changes you want before you submit.
+Write a draft first so you can make all the changes you want before submitting.

 Kenza Taele